Lionel Scaloni: Argentina

 On 22 November, Scaloni's side lost 2–1 to Saudi Arabia in their opening group stage match of the World Cup in Qatar ending their unbeaten run of 36 matches; the result was considered by Gracenote statistically the greatest upset in the history of the tournament.
-Nevertheless, they made it into the knockout stages after recording wins over Mexico (2–0) and Poland (also 2–0).
+Nevertheless, they made it into the knockout stages after recording 2–0 wins over both Mexico and Poland.
 Argentina then overcame Australia (2–1) in the round of 16, and advanced over the Netherlands in the quarter-finals with a penalty shoot-out victory, following which Scaloni defended his team after controversy surrounding the fights and tension between Argentine and Dutch players during the ill-tempered shoot-out.
 After beating Croatia 3–0 in the semi-finals, the nation reached the final for the second time in eight years.
 He then led Argentina to their third FIFA World Cup title in the final against France, with the Argentine team winning via a 4–2 penalty shoot-out after the match had ended in 3–3 after extra time.

 Scaloni's success in guiding the national team of Argentina to victory was widely seen as a shock, due to the fact that Scaloni suffered from consistent opposition against his appointment when he was first offered the job in 2018.
 He became the youngest manager since 1978, and the fourth youngest manager to win the World Cup, which, coincidentally, were both achieved by Argentine compatriot César Luis Menotti.
 Due to this shocking conquest by a manager deemed as too inexperienced for the job, Scaloni was also referred for having "Midas' touch", named after the ancient Greek mythological character Midas.
 Scaloni was recognised as the best men's national coach in the world in 2022 by the International Federation of Football History & Statistics (IFFHS).
 He was also honoured with The Best FIFA Men's Coach for 2022.
 Shortly after the World Cup victory, Scaloni signed a new contract on 27 February 2023 to keep him as Argentina manager until the 2026 FIFA World Cup.